 The Relationship Between Breast Implant Volume and Profiles

-Each of these different implant fills is available in each of the five different profiles – a total of 100 implants per fill.
+These implant fills are available in the five implant profiles – a total of 100 implants per fill.
 That means patients have a choice of over 300 implants in the silicone variety alone!

 This can be daunting and confusing, but your plastic surgeon should help you walk through the decision to find your perfect implant.